adyan1025/adyan1025/README.md

 # 💫 About Me:
 Hi!
-My name is Adyan Chowdhury and I'm currently studying Computer Science at Temple University's College of Science and Technology.
+My name's Adyan Chowdhury and I'm currently studying to receive my B.S. in Computer Science at Temple University's College of Science and Technology.

 ## 🌐 Socials: